teal925/Quantum-Preparedness-resources/Suggested Introductory and Further Reading Materials.md

-## A collection of articles and interviews suitable for a lay audience without extensive background knowledge in cybersecurity or quantum computing.
+## A collection of articles, interviews, and shortform documentaries suitable for a lay audience without extensive background knowledge in cybersecurity or quantum computing.

 1. The Impact of Quantum Computing on Society https://www.digicert.com/blog/the-impact-of-quantum-computing-on-society
 2. The Australian Cyber Security Centre's "Planning for Post-Quantum Cryptography" guidance https://www.cyber.gov.au/resources-business-and-government/governance-and-user-education/governance/planning-post-quantum-cryptography